-COSMOS is an acronym for Cultivating Opportunities in Science and Mathematics.
-It is a program funded by an award of $606,191 from the National Science Foundation (NSF)’s Scholarships in Science, Technology, Engineering and Mathematics (S-STEM) program run out of NSF’s Division of Undergraduate Education in their Education and Human Resources Directorate.
-The award was made in March 2015 and the grant funding runs from August 2015 through July 2020.
+COSMOS 2.0 is a program funded by an award of $1,000,000 from the National Science Foundation (NSF)’s Scholarships in Science, Technology, Engineering and Mathematics (S-STEM) program run out of NSF’s Division of Undergraduate Education in their Education and Human Resources Directorate.
+The award was made in 2020 and the grant funding runs through 2025.

-COSMOS is intended to support students who are financially needy and academically talented at the end of their first-year who intend to major in (Biology, Biochemistry, Chemistry, Cognitive Science, Geology, Mathematics and Physics) with up to $8,000 per year for the last three academic years of their college career at Occidental.
+COSMOS 2.0 is intended to support students who are financially needy and academically talented at the end of their first year who intend to major in Biology, Biochemistry, Chemistry, Cognitive Science, Geology, Mathematics and Physics with up to $10,000 per year for the last three academic years of their college career at Occidental.

-What are the eligibility requirements to participate in COSMOS?
+What are the eligibility requirements to participate in COSMOS 2.0?

-To be eligible to become a COSMOS scholar you need to be financially needy and academically talented.
+To be eligible to become a COSMOS scholar you must have financial need and be academically talented.